-- Best Place in Hong Kong for Nightlife: Central – the business and nightlife center of Hong Kong complete with history from British colonial era
+- Best Place in Hong Kong for Nightlife: Central – the business and nightlife center of Hong Kong complete with history from the British colonial era

 - Best Place in Hong Kong for Shopping: Causeway Bay is a modern shopping and restaurants galore

 - Best Area to Stay in Hong Kong for First Timers: Tsim Sha Tsui – the southernmost point of Kowloon with a view of Victoria Harbour and nearby museums

 - Where to Stay in Hong Kong for food: Mong Kok – a great base for visiting markets and sampling street food

 - Best Place to stay in Hong Kong with family: Shatin – gateway to nature close to the Shing Mun River and amazing hikes for the family to enjoy the great outdoors.